Information About Michigan Medicaid Laws

 Medicaid programs are governed by state legislatures.
 While each state's program receives federal funding (in addition to state funding), each state has distinct rules regarding asset spend-down, eligibility requirements, penalty provisions, payback provisions and much more.
 Therefore, it is critical to hire a Brighton elder law attorney who is fluent in Michigan's constantly evolving Medicaid laws.

-Protect Your Home from an Estate Recovery Claim
+Protect Your Michigan Home from an Estate Recovery Claim

 Learn more about Medicaid and our services:

-Contact an experienced Brighton Medicaid lawyer at the Nawrocki Center in Livingston County for answers and peace of mind.
+Contact an experienced Michigan Medicaid lawyer at the Nawrocki Center in Livingston County for answers and peace of mind.